A concise frictional contact formulation based on surface potentials and isogeometric discretization: Introduction

-Apart from the phenomenological approach, physically-motivated contact interaction models (see e.g.~\citet{argento97,sauer07b,sauer08b}) become desirable at small length scales.
-In this case, physical interactions -- such as van-der-Waals adhesion, electrostatic interaction, cohesive-zone contact, or atomistic interactions -- are dominating so that macroscopic contact models are no longer suitable.
-For an overview of these interactions see e.g.~\citet{shadowitz,raous99,persson,delpiero10,sauer-phd,Temizer2016,kilic2016} and references therein).
+Apart from the phenomenological approach discussed above, physically-motivated contact interaction models (see e.g.~\citet{argento97,sauer07b,sauer08b}) become desirable at small length scales.
+An example are coupled adhesion and friction models that are motivated from biological or bio-inspired adhesive systems \citep{adhesionfric}.
+In this case, physical interactions -- such as van-der-Waals adhesion, electrostatic interactions, cohesive-zone contact, or atomistic interactions -- are dominating so that macroscopic contact models are no longer suitable.
+For an overview of these interactions see e.g.~\citet{shadowitz,raous99,persson,delpiero10,sauer-phd,Temizer2016,kilic2016} and references therein.

 In order to incorporate both phenomenological and physically-motivated approaches, \citet{spbc} provide a unified formulation based on the concept of surface potentials.
 According to this formulation, a potential that fully characterizes surface interactions between two bodies is constructed as a function of the gap vector.
 Depending on the definition of the gap vector, three classes of interactions are identified: point interaction, short-range, and long-range surface interactions.
-An advantage of the formulation of \citet{spbc} is, that the surface potential can be merely numerical, but also allows for physically-motivated interactions such as van-der-Waals adhesion, electrostatic interaction, cohesive-zone contact, or atomistic interactions.
+An advantage of the formulation of \citet{spbc} is, that the surface potential can be merely numerical, but also allows for physically-motivated interactions such as van-der-Waals adhesion, electrostatic interactions, cohesive-zone contact, and atomistic interactions.
 However, the existing framework is restricted to the frictionless case.

-In this contribution, we provide an extension of surface potential-based contact to friction.
+In this contribution, we provide an extension of \textit{the surface potential-based contact formulation} to friction.
 Point interactions and penalty-based constraint enforcement are particularly considered here.
 The application to physically-motivated interactions with friction are subject of future work.

 Besides, we also aim at providing an advancement of the MFC method by an alternative and concise theoretical framework that has a clear connection with a variational principle and that is consistent with the laws of thermodynamics.
 For the latter purpose, we will systematically derive the basic equations for the friction problem by starting from the first and the second laws of thermodynamics.
-We restrict ourselves here to Coulomb friction although our approach can be extended to any other friction law.
+We restrict ourselves here to Coulomb friction although our approach can be extended to other friction laws.